wiz0u/WTelegramClient/EXAMPLES.md

 <a name="updates"></a>
 ### Monitor all Telegram events happening for the user

-This is done through the `client.Update` callback event.
+This is done through the `client.OnUpdate` callback event.
+Your event handler implementation can either return `Task.CompletedTask` or be an `async Task` method.

 See [Examples/Program_ListenUpdates.cs](Examples/Program_ListenUpdates.cs).

 <a name="monitor-msg"></a>
 ### Monitor new messages being posted in chats

-You have to handle `client.Update` events containing an `UpdateNewMessage`.
+You have to handle `client.OnUpdate` events containing an `UpdateNewMessage`.

 See the `DisplayMessage` method in [Examples/Program_ListenUpdates.cs](Examples/Program_ListenUpdates.cs).